 The HOTSPOT initiative uses biometric data to help detect foreign terrorist fighters and criminals who try to cross borders illegitimately.
 At the same time, it disrupts the networks that facilitate such travel.

 INTERPOL’s databases of fingerprints and facial images are central to the project.

 In the first instance, the project aims to increase the number of checks that our member countries make against the two databases.
 In the long term, this will help detect foreign terrorist fighters and criminals who try to cross borders using irregular migration flows.

-Law enforcement officers at frontline locations around the world will be able to crosscheck biometric information against INTERPOL’s face and fingerprint databases.
+Law enforcement officers at remote frontline locations around the world can crosscheck biometric information against INTERPOL’s face and fingerprint databases.

 Results are returned in real time.
 This means that, in the event of a match, follow-up action can be taken immediately.

 Where there is a reliable Internet connection, checks are made directly against INTERPOL’s Automatic Fingerprint Identification System (AFIS) using the Organization’s secure global police communications system known as I-24/7.

 If there is a lack of Internet coverage, the cross-checking of biometric data is triggered the next time an Internet connection is reached.
 In this way, biometric checks can be carried out in remote locations or where technical infrastructure is inadequate.